getcarina/getcarina.com/_posts/2016-05-26-simple-saas-with-jclouds-and-carina.md

 The variable `forward` determines which JSP view is used after the action is processed.

-##### Listing existing containers
+##### List existing containers

-The default behavior (when no other action is specified) is to list all the existing mumble containers.
+The default behavior (when no other action is specified) is to list all the existing Mumble containers.

 ```
 request.setAttribute("containers", filter(dockerApi.getContainerApi().listContainers(), Utils.isMumble));
 ```

 `Utils.isMumble` is a predicate that filters containers that have a name containing `mumble`.
-This also means that when the controller starts a new mumble container, it has to include `mumble` in the name.
+This also means that when the controller starts a new Mumble container, it has to include `mumble` in the name.

-##### Deleting a container
+##### Delete a container

-A container is deleted with the `delete` action with a `containerId` specified.
+To delete a container, use the `delete` action and specfy a `containerId` value:

 ```
 String containerId = request.getParameter("containerId");